-- 4-1a This policy contributes to "improving amenities and facilities" and "reducing the impact of traffic, especially in the village core" by co-locating several much-needed and requested facilities on the same site within walking distance of most of the village. - 4-1 b The Recreation Ground has been home to a King George V Playing Field since 1939 - 4-1c Successive developments over the last 50 years have added: - i. a Village Hall evolved from an original Sports Pavilion, including - a. changing rooms for sport (replaced and upgraded in 2015) - b. a Sports & Social Club - ii. a Pre-School facility for 2 to 5 year old children (extended in 2005) - iii. equipped play areas for young and very young children - iv. a Skatepark in 2015 - 4-1 d To cater for increased and increasing population, several measures are planned: - i. reconfiguration, and extension where possible, of the land with no loss of sports pitches - ii. intensification of the site to allow all-weather use for a wider variety of outdoor sport - iii. replacement of the Village Hall with a modern multi-purpose building - iv. addition of an all-year-round nursery to cater for 0 to 5 year olds
+- 4-1a This policy contributes to "improving amenities and facilities" and "reducing the impact of traffic, especially in the village core" by co-locating several much-needed and requested facilities on the same site within walking distance of most of the village.
+It sets the context for more detailed proposals for a multi-purpose village hall (Policy COH/4-2), a nursery (Policy COH/4-3) and additional sports facilities (Policy COH/4-4). - 4-1b The Recreation Ground has been home to a King George V Playing Field since 1939. - 4-1c Successive developments over the last 50 years have added: - i. a Village Hall evolved from an original Sports Pavilion, including - a. changing rooms for sport (replaced and upgraded in 2015) - b. a Sports & Social Club - ii. a Pre-School facility for 2 to 5 year old children (extended in 2005) - iii. equipped play areas for young and very young children - iv. a Skatepark in 2015

+- 4-1d To cater for increased and increasing population, several measures are planned: - i. reconfiguration, and extension where possible, of the land with no loss of sports pitches - ii. intensification of the site to allow all-weather use for a wider variety of outdoor sport - iii. replacement of the Village Hall with a modern multi-purpose building - iv. addition of an all-year-round nursery to cater for 0 to 5 year olds